 Of course, great help can come from many sources, but I have seen over and over again that the best of that help will come from other founders.
 The reason is simple: no one else understands what it takes to build a company better that someone else who has built a company.
-And because founders share a unique experience, founders are often more willing to help.
+And because founders share a unique experience, founders are often more willing and able to help.
 This is why it is so important that a founders network with chock full of relationships with other founders.

 But why, you may ask, is poker such a good way to build a valuable founder network?
 Here’s why?

 Besides the natural chit chat among peers, it’s the excitement of occasional big pots, bad beats, and the good-natured trash talking in the game that creates shared experiences and inflection points from which real relationships are forged.
 It’s hard to imagine playing friendly poker with someone a couple times and not becoming trusted friends.

 It’s not a secret that many tech founders are not natural networkers.
 Over many years of startup networking, what I see as the most common behaviors for founders are A) congregating with people they already know and feel comfortable with, and B) standing in the corner with a beer in hand waiting for someone to come up and ask them what they do.
 Neither is a productive use of a founder’s valuable time.